MediaMath/screenshooter/README.md

       @classmethod
       def teardown_class(cls):
-          cls.capsule.generateDiffs("s3")
+          cls.capsule.generate_diffs("s3")

-      def testGetHomepage(self):
+      def test_get_homepage(self):
-          self.capsule.getPage(self.driver, "HomePageView", "GetHomePage", "url")
+          self.capsule.get_page(self.driver, "HomePageView", "GetHomePage", "url")
           assert self.driver.current_url == "url"
 ```

 Capsule should be instantiated at the top most scope of the testing framework, this guarantees that the screenshots being taken maintain existence until needed.
-The generateDiffs method should be called at the very end of all the tests, this is to minimize calls to external services; such as Amazon S3.
+The generate_diffs method should be called at the very end of all the tests, this is to minimize calls to external services; such as Amazon S3.

-The generateDiffs method calls the Differ run function which implements only default options.
+The generate_diffs method calls the Differ run function which implements only default options.
 Differ's main purpose is to either generate a diff image or a change image or both.

 ######Differ Example:
 Given 2 images